-Keeping crucial hydrophobic gear, like layers, snacks, and car keys away from water and securely stowed, is an essential part of every successful waterborne adventure.
-Little can crush your psych like crawling into a wet sleeping bag after a freezing day on the water during a winter rafting trip down the Grand Canyon or returning to your car from a day on the lake only to find your key fob has been drowned.
-The dry bag may not be the focal point of the mission, but it can certainly save the day.
+Keeping crucial hydrophobic gear, like layers, snacks, and car keys safe from water and securely stowed is an essential part of every successful adventure involving water, from river running to rainy camping.
+Little can dampen your mood like crawling into a wet sleeping bag after a freezing day on the water during a rafting trip or returning to your car from an afternoon on the lake only to find your key fob has been drowned.
+The dry bag may not be the focal point of the mission, but it can certainly save the day — and your belongings.
 These products offer protection from the elements, so your gear stays dry when conditions get wet.
-They come in plenty of shapes and sizes, and many of the models sport features that are convenient for different applications.
-First, consider the specifics of the activity you intend to use it for.
+They come in plenty of shapes and sizes, with a wide array of features that have varying best applications.
+To start narrowing the search for the best dry bag for your adventures, first, consider the proximity to the water you plan to have.
 Will you play in, on, or near the water?

 Activity